Use this free GED study guide with practice tests and video lessons to pass the GED test quickly. We update it on a regular basis.

 When you get confidence in your academic capabilities, math will not seem like a big problem.
 I promise.
 In general, the goal is to go through a series of small successes to develop confidence in your own ability, skills, and experience.

 For the same reason, we also encourage students to play (video) games.

 When you get closer to the date of your GED exam, or one of the subtests, you should also think about learning better time management strategies and get familiar with educated guessing strategies.

-What we have in mind is that you simulate the GED test and see how long it takes for you to solve the questions that yield enough points to pass the test.
+You can simulate the GED test and see how long it takes for you to solve the questions that yield enough points to pass the test.

 For example, on the GED Social Studies test, there are 35 questions.

-So what you should do is take a practice test, set a timer for 70 minutes (because you will get 70 minutes for Social Studies test) and try to answer the questions.
+So what you should do is take a practice test, set a timer for 70 minutes (because you will get 70 minutes for the Social Studies test), and try to answer the questions.